jtv/libpqxx/include/pqxx/doc/datatypes.md

 Include the trailing zero in the buffer size.
 If your `to_buf` takes more space than just what's needed to store the result, include that too.

 Make `size_buffer` a `constexpr` function if you can.
-It can allow the caller to allocate the buffer on the stack, with a size known at compile time.
+It may sometiems allow the caller to allocate the buffer on the stack, with a size known at compile time.

 Optional: Specialise `is_unquoted_safe`